flowmodor/flowmodor/README.md

 ## What is the Flowtime Technique?

-The Flowtime Technique is based on the concept of flow, a state of deep focus and productivity.
+[The Flowtime Technique](https://flowmodor.com/blog/flowtime-technique) is based on the concept of flow, a state of deep focus and productivity.
 It encourages you to work when you feel most productive and take breaks when you need them, typically one-fifth of the focus period.
-Learn more about it [here](https://flowmodor.com/blog/flowtime-technique-the-best-pomodoro-alternative-for-time-management).

 ## Features